 Best time to see The Arch

 The tour operators run all year round.
-However, the period between June and December is more beneficial due to better visibility.
+However, the period between June and December is more suitable due to better visibility.
 So if you want to pair your trip with scuba diving, plan your visit within this favorable timeframe.
-If you visit between mid-December and mid-April, watch for migrating humpbacks.
+If you visit between mid-December and mid-April, keep an eye out for migrating humpbacks.